Vinh911/chat-bot/README.md

 - Depending on the length of an response and the hardware, a response may take up to several minutes

 # Semantic search chatbot

-This chatbot prototype uses an unstructured dataset stored in a CSV file.
-Each piece of information in the dataset is associated with an embedding, enabling semantic search.
-A locally hosted Large Language Model (LLM) processes these embeddings and generates appropriate responses.
-This allows for interactive dialogue with the dataset, where users can ask questions and receive relevant answers.
+This prototype chatbot enables semantic search over an unstructured dataset, which is stored in a CSV file.
+Each entry in the dataset is converted into a high-dimensional embedding—a numeric representation that captures the semantic meaning of the information.
+These embeddings allow for contextual search, where users can ask questions in natural language, and the chatbot will find and return the most semantically relevant information from the dataset.

-Since this is a prototype, it is assumed that the embeddings in the dataset are generated using the same embedding model as the one used in the project.
+The core of the system is a locally hosted Large Language Model (LLM), which generates appropriate, context-aware responses.
+By leveraging this LLM, the chatbot can interact with users in a conversational manner, offering relevant insights and answers based on the dataset content.

+# TODO: explain how it works in detail

 ## Project structure